A (Pretty Little Liars): The first "A"

-Three years after the disappearance of Alison DiLaurentis, her four friends, Aria Montgomery, Spencer Hastings, Emily Fields, and Hanna Marin, each receives messages from someone calling themselves "A".
-The girls had drifted apart over the years, so they had no idea that other people were getting texts as well.
-Additionally, the texts were about secrets only Ali knew about.
-At first, the messages were simply teasing and all of the girls wonder if their missing friend was the one who sent them.
-Though they knew she was most likely dead, she was still the only one who knew their darkest secrets.
-Once Ali's body is discovered in her old backyard, the girls are even more baffled when they continue to receive threats.
-At Ali's funeral, the girls are reunited and they find out that they've all been receiving weird messages.
+Three years after the disappearance of Alison DiLaurentis, her four friends, Aria Montgomery, Spencer Hastings, Emily Fields, and Hanna Marin each receive messages from someone calling themselves "A".
+Since Alison's disappearance, the girls had drifted apart and had no idea that other people were receiving texts as well.
+The texts referenced secrets that only Alison would have known.
+At first, the messages were simply teasing and the girls suspected that their missing friend sent them.
+They knew she was most likely dead, but believed Alison to be the only one who knew those secrets.
+When Alison's body is discovered in her old backyard, the girls are baffled when they continue to receive text messages.
+At Alison's funeral, the girls are reunited and they find out that they've all been receiving weird messages.
 As the girls stand outside after the funeral ends, they all get a text saying, "I'm still here, bitches.
 And I know everything. –A".